RafaelGmltd/FPGA_Basics/FIFO/sync_fifo(ring_pow2_opt)/README.md

 ![The FIFO depth is a power of two: 1, 2, 4, 8, ...](pow_2.gif)

+## FIFO Implementation Schemes

+   1. Full and Empty Signal Generation Based on FIFO Fill-Level Counter
+   Advantages:

+   Arbitrary FIFO depth.

+   Efficient usage of memory elements.

+   Convenient for implementing almost full and almost empty signals.

+   Disadvantages:

+   Requires additional logic in the form of a fill-level counter proportional to FIFO depth.

+   2. Full and Empty Signal Generation Based on Read and Write Pointer Comparison
+   Advantages:

+   Does not require additional logic such as fill-level counters.

+   FIFO depth is a power of two, which simplifies address calculations.

+   Disadvantages:

+   Fixed depth limited to powers of two.

+   Less efficient memory utilization compared to arbitrary-depth implementations.

+## Universal Approach to FIFO Design Without a Depth Counter ()

+One important observation when designing a FIFO is that it can be visualized as a closed circular buffer divided into arcs (segments), where the number of segments equals the FIFO depth: from 0 to n-1.
+Two pointers — the write pointer and the read pointer — are initially positioned at the same segment (position 0).

+Each write operation advances the write pointer, and each read operation advances the read pointer.
+As a result, the pointers move around the circle: the read pointer “chases” the write pointer but must never overtake it.
+Since multiple full rotations are possible, the pointers can loop around from 0 up to k-1 full circles.
+However, it is critical that the distance between the pointers never exceeds one full circle; otherwise, an overflow condition will occur.

+A special case arises when both pointers are at the same position.
+This may indicate either an empty or a full FIFO.
+To distinguish between these two states without using a separate fill-level counter, we propose the following approach:

+Each pointer (read and write) is assigned a parity bit (even or odd), which toggles every time the pointer wraps from the maximum index (n-1) back to 0.

+Therefore, when both pointers are at the same position:

+- If parity bits are equal, the FIFO is empty;

+- If parity bits are different, the FIFO is full.

+This design offers several advantages:

+Eliminates the need for a fill-level counter;

+Avoids restriction to power-of-two FIFO depths;

+Improves flexibility and scalability of FIFO architecture

 ## Slow Clock Generation Explanation

 If the entire system operates at a frequency of **100 MHz**, then, for example, a seven-segment display simply cannot process signals at such a high rate — the image would flicker or not appear at all.